Does Pay-for-Performance SEO Really Save You Money?

 It’s no wonder clients choose to pay for performance.
 At first glance, monthly, project-based, and hourly models appear higher in price.
 But looks can be deceiving.

 In theory, pay-for-performance SEO should work just like traditional models.
-The agency should analyze your niche and competitors, research keywords, audit the site, analyze your backlink profile, perform on-page checks, and fulfill the improvements you asked for.
+The agency should analyze your niche and competitors, research keywords, audit the site, analyze your backlink profile, perform on-page SEO checks, and fulfill the improvements you asked for.

 This model could work if the agency using it is well-renowned, uses sound SEO tactics, and they’re committed to your success.